cston/csharplang/proposals/collection-literals.md

     I<T1> __result = __temp;
     ```

 In other words, the translation works by using the specified rules with the concrete `List<T>` or `Dictionary<TKey, TValue>` types as the target type.
-That translated value is then implicitly converted to the resultant interface type.
+That translated value is then implicitly converted to the resultant interface type. _This is not necessarily true, and should not be spec'ed as such._

 The compiler is free to not use the specific `List<T>` or `Dictionary<TKey, TValue>` types if it chooses not to.
 Specifically:
 1. it may choose to use entirely different types altogether (including types not referenceable by the user).